kumatheworld/kurose-ross-solutions/main.typ

 #link("extra/c2a1_server.py") is a multithreaded web server and #link("extra/c2a1_client.py") is a web client.
 Note that the server continues to use the same port after accepting a connection.
 === Assignment 2: UDP Pinger
 #link("extra/c2a2_server.py") and #link("extra/c2a2_client.py") implement UDP Ping including the optional exercises.
+=== Assignment 3: Mail Client
+#link("extra/c2a3.py") is a program that sends an email from a Gmail account to itself.
+Note that the address and password have to be set as environment variables.
 = Transport Layer
 = The Network Layer: Data Plane
 = The Network Layer: Control Plane